 General rule of thumb when reviewing submissions: If a participant completed the survey in time and submitted a completion code, then they should be compensated.

-Valid reasons for rejections are, for example (see also the decision tree diagram below):
+Valid reasons for rejections are, for example:

 - The participant completed your study exceptionally fast.
 By "exceptionally fast" we mean participants who are statistical outliers.